 2. Your brand is only as good as what you deliver – if your frontline teams, including your sales teams, are selling without a clear understanding of why they should be proud, you have effectively reduced motivation and consistency to serendipity.

 3. Insights close gaps – unless strategists and deliverers are in alignment and have feedback and insight mechanisms that enable continuous improvement, there is always the risk that the brand on paper and the brand in reality will be at odds.

-Photo of “joy flights” taken by Mark Roy, sourced from Flickr
+Photo of “The Help”, taken by Marina del Castell, sourced from Flickr